A creative crossroads

 Tuesday, October 15, 2024

-Guitarist and composer Stephen Goss explores how one moment – the music student’s initial choice of instrument – creates ripples felt throughout their usical life, reflecting on how this one decision can affect an artist's understanding and experience of music much further down the line
+Guitarist and composer Stephen Goss explores how one moment – the music student’s initial choice of instrument – creates ripples felt throughout their musical life, reflecting on how this one decision can affect an artist's understanding and experience of music much further down the line

 Learning music usually begins after we have chosen an instrument that we’d like to play.
 But does that choice have more of a profound impact on our life-long relationship with music than we might think?
 For instance, why do organists and pianists generally find harmony and counterpoint more straightforward than, say, singers or violinists?